 How Ovarian Cancer Is Diagnosed

-How Ovarian Cancer Is Treated
+How Ovarian Cancers Are Treated

 Surgery is the most chosen treatment for removal of the cancerous tissue, or in some cases, the entire reproductive system.
-How much tissue is removed depends on how the disease has progressed and the patient's age.
+However, how much tissue is removed depends on how the disease has progressed and the patient's age.

 How Talcum Powder Causes Cancer

-Yes, multiple medical studies show a connection between cancer and talc exposure.
+Yes, multiple medical studies show a connection between cancer and talc powder exposure.
 Statistically, one in fifty women, or 2%, develop ovarian cancer.

-Case Studies Correlating Talc with Cancer
+Case Studies Correlating Talc Powder with Cancer

 The study compared nearly 600 African American women with ovarian cancer to over 700 women who weren't afflicted.